omkarcloud/botasaurus-driver/README.md

 # Botasaurus Driver

-Botasaurus Driver is a powerful Driver Automation Python library that offers the following advantages:
+Botasaurus Driver is a powerful Driver Automation Python library that offers the following benefits:

 - It is indistinguishable from a real browser, allowing it to pass E-V-E-R-Y bot detection challenge.